osmosis-labs/docs/integrate/frontend.md

 ### Purpose

 Projects can permissionlessly add external incentive gauges for bonded LP positions.
-When a pool is created using the GAMM module, the pool-incentives module automatically creates individual gauges in the incentives module for every lock duration that exists in that pool.
+When a pool is created using the GAMM module, the pool-incentives module automatically creates only the internal perpetual gauges in the incentives module for every lock duration that exists in that pool, and not external gauges.
+External intentive gauges are manually created with custom allocation, and timeframe, and would have a different gauge number.
+To add an external incentive gauge, the process is [here](https://docs.osmosis.zone/developing/modules/spec-pool-incentives.html#transactions)

-This procedure instructs how to display those incentive gauges on a pool's page as extra rewards.
+This procedure shows how to display those incentive gauges on a pool's page as extra rewards.
 Shown below is an example of external incentives added to the CHEQ / OSMO pool.

 ![image](https://user-images.githubusercontent.com/95667791/157994437-a2a90c29-1f88-475f-afff-7c64b9060e54.png)